vika-sonne/Python/README.md

-## Python miscellaneous routines for electronic device developers
+## :snake: Python miscellaneous routines for electronic device developers :robot:

 This python 3 routines is ready to use for Linux & Windows.
 Although the Linux is primary OS for me and this routines well tested for it.